MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-apps/development-lanes-unity.md

 ## Versioning your UWP project

-There are a few common situations where adding parts of this newly generated UWP directory to version control bocomes necessary.
+There are a few common situations where adding parts of this newly generated UWP directory to version control becomes necessary.
 For example, if you're adding a new dependency to the UWP project (for example, the Xbox Live SDK).
 We go over this example in detail at [Version control your UWP project](development-lanes-unity-versioning.md).

 ## See also
 - [Bringing existing games to Xbox](development-lanes-landing.md)